 This course has been designed for Authorised Officer (AO) candidates wanting to perform inspections of empty shipping containers that will be used for the export of prescribed goods.

-Prior to undertaking inspections of empty containers for export, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture, Water and the Environment for the job function ECI3001: Export inspection of empty containers.
+Prior to undertaking inspections of empty containers for export, you must be appropriately trained, deemed competent and appointed by the department for the job function ECI3001: Export inspection of empty containers.

 The learning and assessment methods for this course include:

 - Competency based assessment.